Shobuj-Paul/Shobuj-Paul/README.md

 ### Hey, I'm Shobuj Paul 👋

-- I am a second year B.Tech in Mechanical Engineering Student at National Institute of Technology Karnataka, Surathkal.
+- I am a third year B.Tech in Mechanical Engineering Student at National Institute of Technology Karnataka, Surathkal.
 - I am interested in various aspects of Robotics and Machine Learning, including but not limited to ROS, motion planning, control systems, perception and sensing, signal processing, reinforcement learning, etc.
 - 🔭 I’m currently working on using ROS and python to control different kinds robotic systems for a multitude of applications.
 - 📫 You can reach me @ shobujpaul@hotmail.com